hbrouwer/rerps/README.md

 # Getting started

-Clone this repository, download the relevant data files (see `examples`) and decompress them in the relevant `data` folder.
+Clone this repository, download the relevant data files (see `examples/`) and decompress them in the relevant `data/` folder.

 # Requirements

-To run the analyses, you need:
+To run the analyses in `examples/`, you need:

 * A recent version of Python 3, with recent versions of:
   * NumPy